 Make legal paperwork a priority

 Let’s look at a real life example… Recently a client’s wife called to say her husband was in the ICU and things were not looking good.
 She was anxious and scared, as you would expect.
 She said she needed money because she automatically deposits her money into his account and he pays the bills.
 The bank told her that she had no access because her name wasn’t on the account.
 Thankfully she had an account in her name that we could help her with.
-I asked her if she had a copy of the Powers of Attorney and she responded they didn’t have them because they figured they would never need them.
-In this really unfortunate occasion, it looked like the only way to his bank account, in which she deposited HER money, will be through a court.
+I asked her if she had a copy of the Power of Attorney and she responded they didn’t have them because they figured they would never need them.
+In this really unfortunate occasion, it looked like the only way to his bank account, into which she deposited HER money, would be through a court.

 Let’s take responsibility of your personal finances

 As a CERTIFIED FINANCIAL PLANNER™, I don’t expect my clients to understand every financial topic to the fullest.
 I can tell you from experience that the world of finance is definitely overwhelming and intimidating.
 I wouldn’t be so passionate about this blog if that was not the case.
 By understanding that our money mindsets MUST change, we can work together to develop a great financial literacy base.
 The days of deferring your money decisions to others is over.
-Families must be on the same page about the household finances, and work together to achieve a healthy understanding of your financial future and retirement.
+Families must be on the same page about the household finances, and work together to achieve a healthy understanding of their financial future.